-This place isn’t really a church, but a set built for a 2009 drama!
-You can’t really do much else besides admire the architecture and surrounding scenery.
+This place isn’t really a church, but a set built for a 2009 drama called Dream!
+You can’t really do much here besides admire the architecture and surrounding scenery.
 That said, it’s so popular and beautiful that many come here for their wedding shoots (or Instagram feed).

 East Busan Exploration Tour (half-day tour)

 Tour timing: 8:30AM – 1PM

 Note: The East Busan Exploration half-day tour allows the option to end at Haeundae Beach, Gijang Traditional Market, or Lotte Premium Outlets.